String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

+i.e. $\gamma\rightarrow \gamma-\alpha$, which is a \emph{non}-linear transformation.
+The reverse of this process is the well-known augmentation of a translation to an affine transformation.
+Exactly the same thing occurs for the transformations generated by $S^{+A+}=p^A$, under which the fermions transform non-linearly as $\theta_A\rightarrow \theta_A+\varepsilon_A$.
+To summarize; the twistor variables transform linearly under $PSU(1,1|2)$ but, after solving the projective constraint ${\cal C}_L=0$, some of the symmetries act non-linearly.
+In particular, $J^+$ and $S^{+A+}$ generate shift symmetries of $\gamma$ and $\theta_A$, respectively.\\

 One of the advantages of describing $\mathfrak{psu}(1,1|2)_1$ in terms of the projectively rescaled coordinates is that the interpretation of many of the fields becomes clear.
 Working at the level of zero modes, we first notice that $J^+_0$ acts as a translation operator for $\gamma$, whilst $S^{+ A +}_0$ is a translation operator for $\theta_{ A }$.
 The boundary Hamiltonian is given by $J^3_0$ since it generates dilations, and our coordinates have the desired scaling dimensions of $-1$ for $\gamma$ and $-\half$ for $\theta_{ A }$ under $J_0^3$.
-Moreover, $K^{\tilde{a}}_0$ rotate the fermions, implying they generate $R$-symmetry on the boundary.
+Moreover, $K^{\tilde{a}}_0$ rotate the fermions, generating an $R$-symmetry on the boundary.

 The remaining generators are less simple to interpret and fall into two categories.
 We firstly have the generators that carry a minus index in the $SL(2)$ index (adjoint or spinor representations).
 This includes $J^-_0$ and $S^{- A I}_0$.
 In gauge fixing $\mathcal{C}_L = 0$, we made a choice of patch $\omega_- \neq 0$.
 Had we made the alternative choice $\omega_+ \neq 0$, then the interpretation of these generators would be clear.
 They would describe translations of the boundary spacetime coordinates in this new patch.
-Therefore, in our chosen patch of $\omega_- \neq 0$, it is unsurprising that the interpretation of $J^-_0$ and $S^{-AI}_0$ is less clear, since they involve a translation of the point at infinity.
+Therefore, in our chosen patch of $\omega_- \neq 0$, it is unsurprising that the interpretation of $J^-_0$ and $S^{-AI}_0$ is less clear, since they involve a translation of the point at infinity and so are related to special (super)conformal transformations.

 The second category are the supersymmetries which carry a minus index in the $SU(2)$ outer automorphism index.
 This includes $S^{+ A -}_0$, as well as $S^{- A -}_0$ which also fell into the first category.
-We shall focus solely on $S^{+ A -}_0$ here, since we already know $S^{- A -}_0$ corresponds to the other patch.
-The supersymmetries $S^{+ A -}_0$ are quite different to the translation operators $S^{+ A +}_0$, since they persist to be linearly realised in the theory, whilst $S^{+A+}_0$ is non-linearly realised.
-In particular, if we introduce a vacuum for the coordinate fields,
+We therefore expect that $S^{- A -}_0$ has a more natural interpretation when viewed from the $\omega_+\neq 0$ patch.
+The $S^{+A-}_0$ are realised linearly in the theory, generating the supersymmetries that relate $\gamma$ and $\theta_A$.